 Homer Davenport authored several successful books, including two collections of his cartoons in 1898 and 1900.
 My Quest of the Arabian Horse (1909) profiled his journey to the desert.
 The Country Boy (1910) detailed his life growing up in Silverton.

 Tragically, Davenport died at the age of 45 to pneumonia.
 In 1912, he passed away after drawing a series cartoons about the sinking of the Titanic.
 He is buried in the Silverton Cemetery next to his Father.

 His legacy, however, endures.
 Homer Davenport Days began in Silverton in 1980.
 Every year since, the celebrations have kept Silverton's young and old alike in high spirits.

 Do you or your group want to march in Homer's Community Parade?
-Staff a table in the park to promote your local service club?
+Staff a table in the park to promote your local service club or sell your arts & crafts?
 Build fancy high-speed home furnishings that you and the neighborhood kids will push down Main Street?
-Well here is your One-Stop Shop for all the 2014 Festival applications!
+Well here is your One-Stop Shop for all the 2016 Festival applications!